-Keeping Fellows informed
+Keeping Fellows informed:

-Complimentary books and publications via post
+- Complimentary books and publications via post

+- Critical Muslim – four times a year (value £60).
 Receive the Institute’s highly acclaimed Critical Muslim, which seeks new readings of religion, culture and politics with the potential to transform Muslim societies and the world beyond.
 Publishing ground-breaking and thought-provoking articles, it is the only journal of its kind.

+- Complimentary books and monographs.
 Receive publications authored by Fellows as well as other pioneering scholarly works.
 Recent examples include Reading the Qur’an by Ziauddin Sardar, Defending Multiculturalism by Hassan Mahamdallie and Muhammad and the Believers by Fred M Donner.

-Latest news and events in the monthly MI Update
+- Latest news and events in the monthly MI Update

-Receive the monthly MI Update direct to your inbox.
+- Receive the monthly MI Update direct to your inbox.
 Stay up-to-date with MI news, blogs and activities.
 Be the first to hear about special offers and events for Fellows.

-Bringing Fellows together
+Bringing Fellows together:

-Fellowship includes free attendance at key events
+- Fellowship includes free attendance at key events

+- Three-day residential conference (value £250).
 Attend the Winter Gathering, which takes place at Sarum College in the historic city of Salisbury.
 Held during the first week of December, the Institute’s annual conference is renowned for its intense debate and discussion.
 Fellows attend absolutely free (including accommodation and meals).

-Held in honour of one of the greatest philosophers of Islam, the lectures explore the contemporary relevance of the intellectual history of Islam.
+- Annual Ibn Rushd Lecture and Supper held in honour of one of the greatest philosophers of Islam, the lectures explore the contemporary relevance of the intellectual history of Islam.
 Delivered by notable academics and thinkers the event is held in opulent surroundings in early June.

+- A programme of exclusive regular events.
 Attend special regular events where renowned thinkers explain their latest ideas.
 Recently, the Institute has played host to Professor Abdullahi Ahmed An-na`im, the noted advocate of human rights in Islam.